atellmer/dark/packages/platform-native/README.md

 ## Navigation

 Any more or less complex application needs to be divided into several pages and navigate between them.
 Dark provides a package for this called `@dark-engine/native-navigation`, which implements navigation using `StackNavigator` and `TabNavigator`.
-This router also supports nested navigation and parameter passing.
+This router also supports animated transitions, nested navigation and parameter passing.

 ```tsx
 import { NavigationContainer, StackNavigator } from '@dark-engine/native-navigation';